IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 - Using network segmentation and Access Control Lists (ACLs) to limit who can send and receive LLDP packets;

+- Using IEEE 802.1AE MAC Security (MACsec) {{IEEE_802.1AE}} to provide data origin authentication, integrity, and confidentiality for Ethernet frames, reducing the risk of LLDP spoofing or tampering on protected links;

 - Employing network monitoring and anomaly detection systems to identify unusual LLDP traffic patterns that may indicate an attack;